Arkarachai/pag2019_demo_keras_for_genomics/README.md

-## **Keras in genomics demo for "Pragmatic solutions for scaling your analysis: Machine Learning, Imaging, Containers, Clouds and APIs" workshop at PAG2019**
+## **Keras in genomics demo for "Pragmatic solutions for scaling your analysis: Machine Learning, Imaging, Containers, Clouds and APIs" workshop at Plant and  Animal Genome Conference 2019**

 This repo includes the following material.